hpsaturn/esp32-plant-watering-cli/README.md

 ### Remote access

-Change the next command using your IP addres of the board:
+Change the next command using your IP address of the board:

 ```shell
 telnet 192.168.178.91 11000